kdbanman/macros/doc/gameroom.md

 The master packet is broadcast to each waiting client, where it is integrated into the coming iteration.
 (See separation of communication turns in AoE article)

 The game engine and view/controller are responsible for implementing the commands.
-The communications module is responsible for controlling client game state synchronization and frame draw calls.
+The client-side gameroom module is responsible for controlling client game state synchronization and frame draw calls.

 ## Requirements